 Before diving into the specifics of cold tub water maintenance, it’s important to understand the basic components of water chemistry:

-• Total Alkalinity (TA): Acts as a buffer for the pH level.
+- Total Alkalinity (TA): TA acts as a buffer for the pH level.
 It should be maintained between 80 and 120 ppm (parts per million).

 Steps to Balance Your Cold Tub Water